 The proposed project is occurring on a site which has been impacted by agricultural and construction activities.
 The proposed development does impact jurisdictional wetlands, though these impacts have been minimized to isolated wetlands that are not jurisdictional to the US Army Corps of Engineers (USACE).
 The wetlands proposed to be impacted are isolated, relatively low functioning wetlands due to surrounding development and exotic vegetation infestation.
-A wetland enhancement program is proposed which will improve the long term viability prospect of the remaining on-site wetlands as well as provide increased functional value and wading bird foraging values to the local watershed while meeting the County's native vegetation retention requirements.
+A wetland enhancement program is proposed which will improve the long-term viability prospect of the remaining on-site wetlands as well as provide increased functional value and wading bird foraging values to the local watershed while meeting the County's native vegetation retention requirements.
 The preserved wetlands meet the County hierarchy with respect to native vegetation preservation requirements for the project, though they are not interconnected with each other or to off-site preserve lands.

 This document provides information concerning the proposed Russell Square project site as it relates to natural resources and environmental issues.
+It was compiled by Tim Hall, senior ecologist and vice-president of Turrell, Hall and Associates.
 It is submitted to Collier County in support of a Planned Unit Development zoning request.